Truthful Mechanisms with Implicit Payment Computation: Related work and follow-up work

+Payment computation in online mechanism design is a central issue in the analysis of truthful MAB mechanisms in \citeN{MechMAB-ec09} and \citeN{DevanurK09}.
+The main result of~\cite{MechMAB-ec09} is a characterization of deterministic ex-post truthful mechanisms.
+It is more restrictive than the Myerson and Archer-Tardos characterization.
+The reason is that computing an agent's payment requires knowing how many clicks she would have received if she had submitted a lower bid value, which may require the mechanism to hypothetically go back into the past and allocate impressions to a different agent for the purpose of seeing whether a user would have clicked on that agent's advertisement.
+Such counterfactual information is typically impossible to obtain in an online setting.

+\citeN{MechMAB-ec09} focus on welfare maximization.
+Using the above characterization, they prove that any deterministic ex-post truthful MAB mechanism must incur regret $\Omega(T^{2/3})$, whereas MAB algorithms for the same setting can achieve regret $O(T^{1/2})$. \citeN{DevanurK09} consider revenue maximization, and derive a similar $\Omega(T^{2/3})$ lower bound on loss of revenue compared to the VCG payments.\footnote{For revenue-maximizing MAB mechanisms, there is no clear comparison with the performance of MAB algorithms.}

-The computation of payments in online mechanism design is a central issue in the analysis of truthful MAB mechanisms in~\cite{MechMAB-ec09,DevanurK08}.
-The analysis of such mechanisms is motivated by the problem of designing pay-per-click ad auctions when there is uncertainty about clickthrough rates.
-In the absence of incentive constraints, the problem of learning clickthrough rates can be modeled as a MAB problem, and it is known that there are algorithms whose regret (roughly speaking, the lose due to not knowing the clickthrough rates at the outset of the auction) is $O(\sqrt{T})$ where $T$ is the number of impressions; moreover, this dependence on $T$ is information-theoretically optimal.
+\OMIT{ MAB mechanisms are motivated by online pay-per-click ad auctions with unknown or uncertain clickthrough rates.
+In the absence of incentive constraints, the problem of learning click-through rates can be modeled as a MAB problem, and it is known that there are algorithms whose \emph{regret} (essentially, the loss in welfare due to not knowing the clickthrough rates at the outset of the auction) is $O(\sqrt{T})$ where $T$ is the number of impressions; moreover, this dependence on $T$ is information-theoretically optimal.}